intel/unet/2D/README.md

 ![run_brats_help](images/run_brats_usage.png)

-7. The bash script should pre-process the Decathlon data and store it in a new HDF5 file (`convert_raw_to_hdf5.py`).
+7. The bash script should pre-process the Decathlon 3D scan data and store the slices of the 3D Nifti files into separate 2D NumPy files (`convert_raw_to_npy.py`).
 Then it trains a U-Net model (`train.py`).
 Finally, it performs inference on a handful of MRI slices in the validation dataset (`plot_inference_examples.py`).
-You should be able to get a model to train to a Dice of over 0.85 on the validation set within 30 epochs.
+You should be able to get a model to train to a Dice of over 0.85 on the testing set within 30 epochs.

+Note: The only reason we convert the 3D files to 2D is to make the data loader easier and faster for the 2D model training.
+For example, in the [3D model](../3D) training we simply load the 3D Nifti files directly without this 3D->2D preprocessing step.

 ![prediction28](images/pred28.png)